 Sometimes when we deny these emotions we turn to what is external to soothe our pain, I know there were times I did too.
 External modalities will only help the symptom for a brief time until the emotion arises again and in force.
 Being gentle and kind to ourselves with our emotions will help us to respect ourselves and the emotion.

 I wrote this post originally about a year ago in February 2020 before COVID had swept our lives.
 For March of 2021, I am focusing on Tara’s book in my mindfulness classes and here on the blog.
 I hope you will join me.

-Tara Brach, one of the foremost Mindfulness teachers has just come out with her book Radical Compassion.
+Tara Brach, one of the foremost Mindfulness teachers has written a book Radical Compassion.
 She uses a specific technique called RAIN, which is an acronym that helps us to work with both physically and emotionally challenging experiences, such as anxiety, worry, or guilt.
 We can use this along with Loving-Kindness meditation.

-In my recent Learn to Meditate class that just ended on Tuesday night, in our third session we learned this practice.
+In meditation classes, I have frequently taught this practice.
 I’d like to share it with you as well here so you may find a gentleness of compassion and love as you allow the shower of RAIN to wash over you.
 I have included both the written directions and the audio by Tara Brach.

 The Practice of RAIN

 Sitting quietly, close your eyes and take a few full breaths.
 Bring to mind a current situation in which you feel stuck, one that elicits a difficult reaction, such as anger or fear, shame or hopelessness.
 It may be a conflict with a family member, a chronic sickness, a failure at work, the pain of an addiction, a conversation you now regret.
 Take some moments to enter the experience—visualizing the scene or situation, remembering the words spoken, sensing the most distressing moments.